 2. Dad and Baby Poses

 Similarly, there are the Dad and baby photos.
 Usually we capture these photos after mom.
-Dad and his baby girl or baby boy are posed together.
+We pose Dad with his baby girl or baby boy together.
 The photo of baby in dad’s hands is perhaps one of the most popular requests.
-This is where the photographer will position baby on top of a black fabric with Dad’s hands gently cradling baby.
+This is where we will position baby on top of a black fabric with Dad’s hands gently cradling baby.
 This very powerful shot is so timeless and classic.

 3. Sibling and Baby Poses

 Another important category to consider is sibling and baby photos.
-These photos are especially important to parents when they have other children.
+These photos are especially important to our clients that have other children.
 To see their older child interacting with their brand new baby brother or sister is such a joy.
 But capturing that in a photo is even more so.
 However, getting a great shot of sibling and baby during a newborn photography session can be a challenge.
 Especially if sibling is under three years old.
-For this reason, many photographers have a policy of only allowing siblings in photoshoots who are three years old or older.
-Often a wiggly or fast moving sibling can be a concern for newborn’s safety and must be taken seriously.

 4. Family and Baby Poses

-Last, we have the family and baby photos.
-These can be of mom, dad and baby.
-And, for new parents, this will be their first official family portrait.
-Or, siblings are sometimes included, too.
+Now it’s time for the entire family to come into the photo!
+In our home studio, this is where we will pose mom, dad and baby together.
+Of course, we also include older siblings if there are any.
 Hopefully, baby is still sleeping for these photos.
 We like to capture families engaging with baby.
 Either looking down and admiring the new baby or kissing baby.
-These are the photos that get framed and put on the wall for years of enjoyment.
+You will frame these photos and put them on the wall for years of enjoyment.

 Lifestyle Newborn Photography